alexrutar/vs/README.md

 ## Features
 ### Basic Session Management
 You can delete and rename existing session files with `vs rename` and `vs delete`.
-List available sessions with `vs list`: if STDOUT is a TTY, then this will display the heirarchy using `tree`; otherwise, the output will be a list of session names.
+List available sessions with `vs list`.

 ### Interactive Session Browsing
 If you have [fzf](https://github.com/junegunn/fzf) installed on your device, running